ZuidVolt/civ-ipriot-smiley/knowledge_and_evidence-v2.md

 | Blinkable  | Super         | None               |
 | Happy      | Sub           | Smiley, Blinkable  |

-2. Explain the concept of abstraction, giving an example from the project (note "implementing an ABC" is **not** in itself an example of abstraction).
+2. Explain the concept of abstraction, giving an example from the project (note "implementing an ABC" is **not** in it self an example of abstraction).
 (Max 150 words)

 > Your answer here
 >